prasoonpoi/sqlcmd/doc/users_guide.rst

 The ``settings`` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This optional section can contain initial values for any of the variables
+This optional section can contain initial values for any of the settings
 that are understood by the `.set`_ command.
 See `.set`_ for a full explanation
-of each variable.
+of each setting.

 The ``db.`` Sections
 ~~~~~~~~~~~~~~~~~~~~